Ever been sitting at home relaxing? Then you spot a small rodent from the corner of your eye?

 Day 84: The 4 pregnant mice have given birth.
 Assuming that the 4 pregnant mice give birth to 6 mice each, you will have 31 mice in your home.
 The initial mouse + 6 + 24 (new litters).
 If we break it down by gender, you now have 16 females and 15 males (on average).

 Time for a reminder: in 6 weeks, all of the female mice will reach sexual maturity.

 Day 147: All of the female mice have given birth.
-That is 16 female mice who have given birth to an average of 6 mice per litter.
+That is 16 female mice that have given birth to an average of 6 mice per litter.
 16 x 6 = 96 mice.
-Add that to the previous number of mice and you now have 127 mice in your home.
+Add that to the previous number of mice, and you now have 127 mice in your home.

 1 mouse to 127 mice can only take 147 days!